US tech veteran named EY World Entrepreneur of the Year for 2019

 The company works with organisations across multiple industries to help them determine when a piece of equipment is not performing well or is about to break down.
 It analyses data from sensors on equipment and then uses data-science models to predict problems before they occur.

-Established in 2014, the company has grown to 750 people and just three years after its founding, was ranked the fastest start-up globally to have reached a $2 billion (€1.76 billion) post-money valuation.
+Established in 2014, the company has grown to 500 people and, just three years after its founding, was ranked the fastest start-up globally to have reached a $2 billion (€1.76 billion) post-money valuation.

 Mr Keywell said he got the idea for the company when he went to pick up his daughter from an airport, only to find her flight had been delayed because the airline didn’t have the right part to hand.